Monday, December 23, 2024

 All of these women held positions in Ukrainian governments.

-“In the UPR, women had the right to both vote and be elected, unlike European states of those times,” notes the guide.
+“In the UPR, women had the right to both vote and be elected, unlike European states of those times,” the guide notes.

 The transition from the “female” world to the “male” one occurs through the closet, on the door of which the sign “50” is an allusion to the “bad” apartment from the novel “The Master and Margarita”.
 In the closet is a jacket of a modern Ukrainian military man who is fighting in the Donetsk region.
 Military artifacts in the exhibition - like the accent of today, shoulder straps and chevrons, current and then, modern cartridge cases and the figurative suitcase of a man who is going to the front.